 Performances galore.
 The music and theatre arts department offers five main stage productions, including a Theatre for Young Audiences touring production, student-directed Short Play Festivals and a dance concert.
 Each of our productions take place in facilities with state-of-the-art equipment and acoustics.

 Regular guest artists.
 Guest artists frequent our department and your classes every year.
-These artists have offered workshops in auditioning, Commedia del’arte, sensory-friendly theater, playwriting and Shakespeare, allowing you to learn new techniques and gain even more experience in theater.
+These artists have offered workshops in auditioning, Commedia del’arte, sensory-friendly theater, playwriting and Shakespeare, allowing you to learn new techniques and gain even more experience in theatre.

 Classes and faculty that make an impact.
 The theatre arts program gives you direct access to a diverse array of theatre professors whose degrees are from some of the best programs in the country.
 Smaller class sizes allow you to work one-on-one with your professors and peers who share the same passions as you.
 And as one of only a few programs in the region that houses music, theatre and dance in the same department, you'll experience a rare and extremely beneficial collaboration between all three disciplines.